 The Melbourne Cytometry Platform offers equipment and expertise for analysing the physical and chemical characteristics of particles, cells and subcellular components.

-The platform provides researchers access to flow cytometry for detecting, identifying, counting and isolating particles and cells, and also identifying molecular components within them.
-Cells or particles are suspended in fluid and then injected into a flow cytometer at high speed, passing one-by-one through focussed laser beams for analysis.
+The Melbourne Cytometry Platform provides researchers with access to flow cytometry.
+This technique is used to detect, identify, count and isolate particles and cells.
+It can also identify molecular components.
+Cells or particles are suspended in fluid and then injected into a flow cytometer at high speed.
+They pass one-by-one through focused laser beams for analysis.

-Our network of facilities on campus includes physical containment level 2 and level 3 facilities.
-We work with researchers from a broad range of disciplines, including nanotechnology, chemistry, cell biology, immunology, microbiology, developmental biology, bioengineering, biochemistry, oncology, medicine, neurosciences and material sciences.
+Our network of facilities includes physical containment level 2 and level 3 facilities.
+We can meet a broad range of cytometry challenges, from small particles and very dim signals to high-dimensional multiparametric analyses.

 We provide expert advice and advanced training on:

 - Cytometry applications

 - Advanced instrument characterisation

 - Optimum set-up and fine-tuning for advanced applications.